star-cats/blinky-dome/README.md

 ## Custom patterns

 Java patterns live in [`Patterns/`](Patterns/) and build into a Chromatik content package.
-Build and install them with `cd Patterns && ./install.sh` — see [Patterns/README.md](Patterns/README.md) for the tutorial.
+Run `cd Patterns && ./install.sh` once to symlink it into Chromatik (same namespacing as `link-chromatik.sh`), then `./build.sh` after each change.
+See [Patterns/README.md](Patterns/README.md) for the tutorial.